Benda007/Benda007.github.io/README.md

 Since childhood, I have been fascinated by technology—whether it was exploring computers, mastering advanced software usage, or later modifying and enhancing Android phone operating systems.
 After years in global purchasing, I was inspired to learn coding to better understand and shape the digital tools transforming business and our future.

-My journey into programming truly began with Harvard’s CS50—a renowned and rigorous introduction to computer science.
+My journey into programming truly began with Harvard’s CS50, a renowned and rigorous introduction to computer science.
 CS50 was deeply inspiring and strongly motivated me to continue learning and developing my coding skills, no matter how steep the learning curve.
 I am excited to contribute to projects that bridge technology and real-world operations.

 ---